forrestjs/forrestjs/gitbook/howto/my-first-feature/020-forrestjs-feature-anathomy/README.md

 It's said that:

-> In Javascript there are at least 5 different ways to achieve the same result?
+> In Javascript there are at least 5 different ways to achieve the same result (!?)

-Here are a few different syntaxes how to export a Feature's manifest from a Javascript module.
+Here are a few different supported syntaxes to export a Feature's manifest from a Javascript module.
 They are all equivalent to one another, and the most important fact is that we **always and explicitly give a name to the exported manifest** function.

 ### ES5 Exports Style